IMoronPirate/imoronpirate.github.io/HowTo.md

 # HowTo

-This is a file with the collection of commands I need to remember for runing the blog.
+This is a file with the collection of commands for running the blog.

 ## Jekyll